sentryguides/sentry/source/heroes/crystal_maiden.md

 <%= ability :crystal_maiden_freezing_field %> is your channeled ultimate that deals
 heavy damage around you and slows movement and attack speed.
-It requires you to stand next to your enemies in order to damage them, which is why it is very easy for them to interrupt you, making this ability difficult to use.
+It requires you to be close to your enemies in order to damage them, which is why it is very easy for them to interrupt you, making this ability difficult to use.
 More often than not, you will simply get stunned right after you've started to channel.
 This is why you have to surprise your opponents, blink in after they have already used their stuns and hope they don't burst you down too quickly or saved one stun for you.

 ## Items